 - 1. Why is this position open? - 2.
 How often has it been filled in the past five years?
 What were the main reasons? - 3.
 What would you like done differently by the next person who fills this position? - 4.
 What are some of the objectives you would like to see accomplished in this job? - 5.
 What is most pressing?
 What would you like to have done in the next 3 months. - 6.
 What are some of the long-term objectives you would like to see completed? - 7.
 What skills do you think are most important for this position? - 8.
 What are the major challenges in this position? - 9.
 How do you think these could best be handled? - 10.
-What freedom would I have in determining my own work objectives, deadlines, and methods of measurement? - 11.
+What freedom would I have in determining my own objectives and methods of measurement? - 11.
 What advancement opportunities are available for the person who is successful in this position, and within what timeframe? - 12.
 Where would you like this department/organization to be in five years? - 13.
 What accounts for success within the company? - 14.
-How will I be evaluated?
-By whom?
-When? - 15.
+How are performance evaluations conducted? - 15.
 How would you describe the organization's work environment or culture? - 16.
 What characteristics do your best employees have in common? - 17.
 What education and training programs are provided? - 18.
 How would you describe your management style? - 19.
-How will the final decision be made?
-By whom?
-When? - 20.
-Is there anything else I need to know? - 21.
+Is there anything else I need to know? - 20.
 What is the next step?
 If I do not hear from you in (time period, such as 2-3 weeks), would it be okay to call you?